 No discussion about introductions would be complete without mentioning hooks.
-If you recall, we started off by talking about how introductions are the most important part of a text because they come first and therefore have the burden of convincing the reader to keep reading.
+If you recall, we started off by talking about how introductions are the most important part of a text, because they come first and therefore have the burden of convincing the reader to keep reading.

 That's where hooks come in.
-Hooks are actions or strategies that introductions can use to try to catch the reader's interest.
+Hooks start off a piece of writing; they are actions or strategies that introductions can use to try to catch the reader's interest.